andycowl/bbdb3-manual/tutorial.rst

 Dialing
 -------

-`bbdb-dial` dials the number under point.
+BBDB can call a contact using :function:`bbdb-dial` which dials the number specified by the current phone field.